MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Add sensor data

-The section provides details on how to bring data from existing IoT sensors into Microsoft Places to enable both real-time and analytical experiences.
+This section provides details on how to bring data from existing IoT sensors into Microsoft Places to enable both real-time and analytical experiences.
 Adding sensor data is done in the following way:

 - Generate building occupancy using badge data
 - Connect your Wi-Fi systems